ELF-Lab/OjibweMorph/xfst/README.md

 	- o- before consonants
 	- od- before vowels

 In short, ni- can in principle appear before any consonant.
 Otherwise, the nim-/nin-/nind- allomorphs can lack the initial "n" deriving im-/in-/ind- (whether this is used is primarily a matter of dialect variation), and these can be further subjected to a vowel deletion process deriving m-/n-/nd- (which is primarily a matter of speech rate, I think).
-The second and third person prefixes are generally easier to model.
+Then, sometimes nid- appears before vowels.
+The second and third person prefixes are generally easier to model, as they just have d-epenthesis before vowels and take the form that lacks a final d before consonants.

 The person prefixes also trigger a lengthening process: